MadrasGal/purnima-cli-app/my_notes.md

 my-notes.md

-The purpose of this project is create a command line version of pottermore.com
+The purpose of this project is create a command line version of pottermore.com, providing the user with options to read articles or to shop for Harry Potter related items.

 Structure:
- - Create a Menu with 3 or 4 menu options from pottermore.com
+- Welcome to Pottermore message
+- Display Main Menu

+  - 1. Daily Prophet
+  - 2. Diagon Alley
+  - 3. Evanesco

- - Ask the user for input on what they would like to read
+- Ask the user for input on what they would like to do
+  - If 1, display option
+  - If 2, display option
+  - If 3, Exit program.
+  - If none of the above, display error message, list menu again and ask for user input

+Notes and Ideas:
- - Make it interative
+- Make it interactive

-Ideas -- Menu Options:
-  - Discover/Search by name/character
-  - Sorting Hat
-  - News Articles
-  - Shop for Harry Potter stuff
+- Display fun facts for various options.